Bipolar II: What Is It And How Is It Different?

 Perhaps due to the stigmas often surrounding bipolar disorder, some may not understand the difference between bipolar I and bipolar II disorder.
 Understanding bipolar II disorder and what makes it different can be valuable in understanding the symptoms and taking a bipolar test to see how they may present.

-Think you may be experiencing symptoms of bipolar disorder II?
+Think you may be experiencing symptoms of bipolar II disorder?

 What is bipolar disorder?

-Bipolar disorder statistics show that bipolar disorder affects approximately 5.7 million US adults yearly.
+Bipolar disorder statistics show that bipolar disorder affects approximately 5.7 million U.S. adults yearly.
 It is a spectrum disorder with various subtypes, each with its own diagnostic criteria.
-Having family with bipolar disorder is one of the risk factors for developing it yourself.
+Having a family history of bipolar disorder is one of the risk factors for developing it.
 Often, the condition is marked by periods of mania, hypomania, or depression.
 Understanding each type of mania and how bipolar depression can appear may be valuable in understanding bipolar II disorder.

 Mania definition